 Bilious fever, remittent.
 See intermittent fever.
 Bowels, heat in the lower, with green bilious discharges, knotty stools.

-Bowels, motions from the, evacuations loose, bilious, green, or very dark stools.
+Bowels, motions from the, evacuations loose, bilious, green, or very dark remedy externally and internally.

 Bronchitis, acute and chronic, in gouty bilious subjects, as an intercurrent remedy, or when the expectoration is greenish and does not yield to Potassium sulphate.